seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Ev'n thus all day long.

 **Jailer's Daughter**
 Now for this charm that I told you of, you must bring a piece of silver on the tip of your tongue, or no ferry.
-Then, if it be your chance to come where the blessed spirits--as there's a sight now!
+Then, if it be your chance to come where the blessed spirits - as there's a sight now!
 We maids that have our livers perish'd, crack'd to pieces with love, we shall come there, and do nothing all day long but pick flowers with Proserpine.
-Then will I make Palamon a nosegay, then let him mark me--then--
+Then will I make Palamon a nosegay, then let him mark me - then -

 **Doctor**
 How prettily she's amiss!
 Note her a little further.

 **Jailer's Daughter**
 Faith, I'll tell you; sometime we go to barley-break, we of the blessed.
 Alas, 'tis a sore life they have i' th' tother place, such burning, frying, boiling, hissing, howling, chatt'ring, cursing!
 O, they have shrewd measure!
-Take heed: if one be mad, or hang or drown themselves, thither they go--Jupiter bless us!--and there shall we be put in a cauldron of lead and usurers' grease, amongst a whole million of cutpurses, and there boil like a gammon of bacon that will never be enough.
+Take heed: if one be mad, or hang or drown themselves, thither they go - Jupiter bless us! - and there shall we be put in a cauldron of lead and usurers' grease, amongst a whole million of cutpurses, and there boil like a gammon of bacon that will never be enough.

 *Exit.*